varun-tiwari/iamfreecodecamp/README.md

 ## What is #iamfreeCodeCamp?

 **#iamfreeCodeCamp** is a movement to raise awareness for the Open Source Community.
-It's built around the freeCodeCamp community and it's presented as a challenge with the following goals:
+It's built around the freeCodeCamp community and presented as a challenge with the following goals:

 1.  helping the non-profit to increase its sustainability by raising awareness on Alumni and Students to donate.